xwizzard/fst-progeny/README.md

-A continuation/update of Fantasy Slave Trainer by Onerglossi This project is focused on refining/updating the base game.
+A continuation/update of Fantasy Slave Trainer by Onerglossi.

+This project is focused on refining/updating the base game.

 Project goals: